-Second, from the books brought by Daniel into captivity, Balaam's prophecy:
+Second, in the books brought by Daniel into captivity, they would find Balaam's prophecy:

 Num 24:17 there shall come a Star out of Jacob, and a Sceptre shall rise out of Israel, and shall smite the corners of Moab, and destroy all the children of Sheth.
 18 And Edom shall be a possession, Seir also shall be a possession for his enemies; and Israel shall do valiantly.